BigBigDoudou/coding_game/README.md

 @height = gets.to_i # the number of cells on the Y axis

 @lines = []
 @height.times do
     line = gets.chomp # width characters, each either 0 or .
     @lines << line
 end

-# Write an action using puts
-# To debug: STDERR.puts "Debug messages..."

 @nodes = []
 @lines.each_with_index do |line, y|
     line.gsub(/\./, '1').chars.map(&:to_i).each_with_index do |value, x|
         @nodes << [x, y] if value.zero?